Emily Olivon

 scientific research analyst at Tulane's A.B.
 Freeman School of

-Department.
+Business.
 Laura focuses her research on teacher professional

 development and classroom quality.